By Louis Golino for CoinWeek …..

 The Mint has also not issued any silver coins struck in high relief since the 1921 Peace dollar, though numerous collectors have expressed interest in a high-relief Silver Eagle in customer surveys and elsewhere.

 One reason the Mint has not done this may be to keep the planchet size stable with the rest of the series.
 In 2016 the American Liberty silver medals were not issued in high relief because the CCAC had asked that they be the same size as Silver Eagles.
-The Mint explained that striking them in high relief would require a compression of the planchet diameter, but the technology exists today to produce high relief coins without reducing the diameter of the coin, as developed by Coin Invest Trust of Lichtenstein.
+The Mint explained that striking them in high relief would require a compression of the planchet diameter, but the technology exists today to produce high relief coins without reducing the diameter of the coin, as developed by Coin Invest Trust (CIT) of Lichtenstein.

 Because Silver Eagles have since the beginning been not just silver bullion but also coins made expressly for collectors, it is critical that efforts be made going forward to sustain interest in the series among collectors.